IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - When using the CSI driver with IBM DS8000® family storage systems, a snapshot is limited to creating 11 volumes.

 These limitations are not relevant when using the Snapshot function.
 For more information, see [Snapshot function limitations](#snapshot-function-limitations). {: note}

-# Port set limitations

-- Changing the port set of existing hosts isn't supported and will be ignored, the setting is only used in creation of new hosts.